ast-fortiss-tum/perturbation-drive/README.md

     After local installation, the library can imported via `import perturbationdrive` within any Python script.

-6. Deactivate environment after use
+6. Deactivate the environment after use

     ```Shell
     micromamba deactivate myenv